JacqMcQ/NOTE-TAKER/README.md

 # NOTE-TAKER
 Note-Taker can be used to write and save notes.
 This application will use an Express.js back end and will save and retrieve note data from a JSON file.

+You can navigate to the deployed application here: https://note-taker-22ve.onrender.com

 ![alt text](public/assets/photos/Note-Taker-Sample.png)
 ## Description
  Note-Taker is an  application provided for  users to house different notes.
 This  application  also  allows for users to  store  their  data locally using  JSON  key-value pair structuring.
 There is the ability to add and delete notes as well as retrieve older notes from the list displayed on the left-side panel.